-Official attendance is taken every day during the second instructional hour.
+Official attendance is taken every day during the second instructional hour as required by state rule.

 A student absent for any portion of the day, including at the official attendance-taking time, should follow the procedures below to provide documentation of the absence.